raiden-network/raiden/docs/macos_install_guide.rst

     $ make install-dev

 Now you have a working source installation of Raiden.
-To actually use it you also need the solidity compiler solc_ and an `Ethereum client`_.
+To actually use it you also need the Solidity compiler solc_ and an `Ethereum client`_.
 Both can be installed as follows::

     $ brew tap ethereum/ethereum